solo-io/gloo/docs/content/installation/gateway/kubernetes/_index.md

 ---
-title: "Installing Gloo Gateway on Kubernetes"
+title: "Installing Gloo Edge on Kubernetes"
 menuTitle: "Kubernetes"
-description: How to install Gloo to run in Gateway Mode on Kubernetes (Default).
+description: How to install Gloo Edge to run in Gateway Mode on Kubernetes (Default).
 weight: 10
 ---

-Gloo Gateway can be installed on a Kubernetes cluster by using either the [`glooctl` command line tool](#installing-on-kubernetes-with-glooctl) or a [Helm chart](#installing-on-kubernetes-with-helm).
-The following document will take you through the process of either installation, [verifying the installation](#verify-your-installation), and [how to remove Gloo Gateway](#uninstall) if necessary.
+Gloo Edge can be installed on a Kubernetes cluster by using either the [`glooctl` command line tool](#installing-on-kubernetes-with-glooctl) or a [Helm chart](#installing-on-kubernetes-with-helm).
+The following document will take you through the process of either installation, [verifying the installation](#verify-your-installation), and [how to remove Gloo Edge](#uninstall) if necessary.

 {{% notice note %}}
 Minimum required Kubernetes is 1.11.x.
 For older versions see our [release support guide]({{% versioned_link_path fromRoot="/reference/support/#kubernetes" %}})